 - Middle School: Navy blue or hunter green polo, short or long sleeved, with embroidered school crest, tucked into waistband.
 White undershirts are permitted. - High School: White or light blue polo or Oxford, short or long sleeved, with embroidered school crest, tucked into waistband.
 White undershirts are permitted.
 Juniors and seniors may wear the school tie and blazer.
-High school students may wear a letterman jacket. - Campus sweater/pullover with school crest or approved emblem.
+High school students may wear a letterman jacket. - Campus pullover or athletic jacket with school crest or approved emblem may be worn at all times. - Non-academy outerwear may be worn outside before and after school and must be free of popculture, political messages, and/or inappropriate messages.